cosmos/sdk-tutorials/b9lab-content/3-main-concepts/05-transactions.md

 * `TimeoutHeight`:, block height until which the transaction is valid.
 * `Signatures`: the array of signatures from all signers of the transaction.

 As there are currently two modes for signing transactions, there are also two implementations of TxBuilder.

+* Wrapper for `SIGN_MODE_DIRECT`, which can sign transactions with both SIGN_MODE_DIRECT and SIGN_MODE_LEGACY_AMINO_JSON (recommended)
+* StdTxBuilder, which can only sign with SIGN_MODE_LEGACY_AMINO_JSON

-There is a wrapper for `SIGN_MODE_DIRECT` and the `StdTxBuilder` for `SIGN_MODE_LEGACY_AMINO_JSON`.
-However, the two possibilities should normally be hidden away because end-users should prefer the overarching `TxConfig` interface. `TxConfig` is an app-wide configuration for managing transactions.
+`TxConfig` is an app-wide configuration for managing transactions.
 Most importantly, it holds the information about whether to sign each transaction with SIGN_MODE_DIRECT or SIGN_MODE_LEGACY_AMINO_JSON.
+SIGN_MODE_DIRECT is recommended.

 By calling `txBuilder := txConfig.NewTxBuilder()`, a new TxBuilder will be created with the appropriate sign mode.Once TxBuilder is correctly populated with the setters described above, `TxConfig` will also take care of correctly encoding the bytes (again, either using `SIGN_MODE_DIRECT` or `SIGN_MODE_LEGACY_AMINO_JSON`).